isomerpages/enterprisesg-wmo/_businesses/02-suppliers-or-importers-of-weighing-and-measuring-instruments.md

 In addition, weighing or measuring instruments which are manufactured for use for trade purposes, must have in their instruction or operation manuals/leaflets, a statement advising users to  seek  approval  from  their  national  weights  and  measures  authority  before  these instruments can be used for trade purposes.

-More information on the Weights and Measures Programme for suppliers or importers of weighing and measuring instruments can be found below:\
+More information on the Weights and Measures Programme for suppliers or importers of weighing and measuring instruments can be found below.

 [Singapore Weights and Measures Programme Information Booklet](/files/businesses/wmo_info_booklet.pdf){:target="_blank"}\
 [e-registration of Weighing/Measuring Instruments](https://cpsa.enterprisesg.gov.sg/totalagility/forms/cpssite/PublicTermsAndCondition.form?STR_FORM=PatternRegistration%20Submit.form){:target="_blank"}\